Learn and Build Experience: Frequently asked questions

 Cell phones can be used for quick calls to check in at home, but nonessential chatting or texting will not be permitted.
 Cell phones, MP3players and tablets will not be allowed on the build site due to safety concerns.

 What if I am 15 now but will be 16 before the trip?

-As long as you turn 16 on or before the start date of the trip, you can apply.
+You may apply for the trip as long as you turn 16 before the start of your trip.

 I’m ready to go!
 How do I apply?

 Applications for the 2014 Learn and Build Experience are open through Feb.
 28. Those chosen to move forward in the selection process will be asked to complete a second application that includes scholarship information and scheduling a phone interview.
 All applicants will be notified by April 1 of his or her application status.
 Contact us at firstname.lastname@example.org.